Tracer Diffusion in Granular Suspensions: Testing the Enskog Kinetic Theory with DSMC and Molecular Dynamics: Theoretical background

 Let us now consider a system in which the granular particles are immersed in a carrier fluid (or solvent) that acts as a bath with viscosity $\eta_\text{b}$.
 The influence of the solvent on the grain dynamics is modeled through an \emph{effective} external force acting on each grain \cite{KH01,GTSH12,GFHY16,GGG19a}.
 Consequently, the equation of motion for a particle with velocity $\mathbf{v}$ reads \cite{PLMPV98,NETP99,KSZ10,PGGSV12,KIB14} \beq m\dot{\mathbf{v}} = \mathbf{F}^\text{b} + \mathbf{F}^\text{coll}, \eeq where $\mathbf{F}^\text{coll}$ accounts for interparticle collisions, while $\mathbf{F}^\text{b}$ represents the mean effect of the bath on the particle.

 Equation\ \eqref{4.1} assumes that the effect of the solvent is \emph{decoupled} from that of collisions.
 This decoupling holds when the mean free time between collisions is much smaller than the characteristic time over which the fluid significantly alters the grains' motion \cite{K90,TK95,SMTK96,KH01}.
 Under these conditions, the fluid can be considered sufficiently dilute, so that the Enskog collision operator remains identical to that of a dry (i.e., without external phase) granular system, and binary collisions mimic the mechanisms as if the solvent was absent.
+Moreover, we assume that the granular gas is dilute compared to the solvent, so that the latter remains essentially unaffected by the particles and acts as a thermostat at a given temperature $T_\text{b}$.

 At low Reynolds numbers, the solvent-particle interaction $\mathbf{F}^\text{b}$ can be modeled by two independent contributions: (i) a viscous drag force and (ii) a stochastic Langevin-like force.
 The drag force accounts for friction with the fluid and is given by \beq \mathbf{F}^\text{drag} = -m\gamma(\mathbf{v} - \mathbf{U}_\text{b}), \eeq where $\gamma$ is the drag coefficient and $\mathbf{U}_\text{b}$ is the mean velocity of the solvent.
-In the Enskog equation, this force is represented by the operator \beq \mathbf{F}^\text{drag} f = -\gamma \frac{\partial}{\partial \mathbf{v}} \cdot (\mathbf{v} - \mathbf{U}_\text{b}) f. \eeq The stochastic force $\mathbf{F}^\text{st}$ models random collisions with fluid molecules and is represented as Gaussian white noise \cite{K81,HTG17}: \beq \langle \mathbf{F}^\text{st}_i(t) \rangle = 0, \quad \langle \mathbf{F}^\text{st}_i(t) \mathbf{F}^\text{st}_j(t') \rangle = 2m^2\gamma T_\text{b} \mathrm{I} \delta_{ij} \delta(t - t'), \eeq where $T_\text{b}$ is the (constant) temperature of the background fluid and $\mathrm{I}$ is the identity tensor.
+In the Enskog equation, this force is represented by the operator \beq \mathbf{F}^\text{drag} f = -\gamma \frac{\partial}{\partial \mathbf{v}} \cdot (\mathbf{v} - \mathbf{U}_\text{b}) f. \eeq The stochastic force $\mathbf{F}^\text{st}$ models random collisions with fluid molecules and is represented as Gaussian white noise \cite{K81,THSG20}: \beq \langle \mathbf{F}^\text{st}_i(t) \rangle = 0, \quad \langle \mathbf{F}^\text{st}_i(t) \mathbf{F}^\text{st}_j(t') \rangle = 2m^2\gamma T_\text{b} \mathrm{I} \delta_{ij} \delta(t - t'), \eeq where $T_\text{b}$ is the (constant) temperature of the background fluid and $\mathrm{I}$ is the identity tensor.
 The magnitude of the correlation is consistent with the fluctuation-dissipation theorem for elastic collisions.
 Following previous works \cite{GGG19a,GABG23}, the drag coefficient $\gamma$ is assumed to be a constant scalar quantity proportional to the solvent viscosity $\eta_\text{b}$ \cite{KH01}.

 In the kinetic equation, the stochastic force is represented by the Fokker–Planck operator \cite{NE98}\footnote{Throughout this work, temperature is expressed in energy units, i.e., $k_\text{B} = 1$.}: \beq \mathbf{F}^\text{st} f = -\frac{\gamma T_\text{b}}{m} \frac{\partial^2}{\partial v^2} f. \eeq